Welcome to Lemurs!

 Lemurs is our Year 4 class.

 Miss.
 Smith is the class teacher, supported by Teaching Assistants Mrs Barlow, Mrs Steele and Mrs Keating.
 Our student teacher is Miss Pearce.
 There are thirty children in Lemurs class aged from eight to nine years old.

 The morning session starts at 8:50 am and runs until 12.00 pm and the afternoon session runs from 12:45 pm to 3.15 pm.

 In the morning, the children are taught the core subjects of Maths and English , which includes grammar, spelling, punctuation and reading.
 During these sessions, the children can work either as a whole class, in small groups, or 1:1 with an adult.

 During the afternoon sessions, the children undertake topic related work which covers subjects such as History, Geography, Science, PE, Music, Design and Technology and Art.
 These topics change either on a half-termly or termly basis.
 Additionally, all children have weekly French lessons.

 If your child is asthmatic, please ensure that they have an inhaler in school ready to be used during any physical activity.

-Homework is given out on Fridays and should be completed and returned by the following Tuesday.
-A list of spellings will be given out which the children should keep and hand in on the following Friday so that they can practise them throughout the week.
+Homework is given out on Fridays and should be completed by the following Tuesday.
+Homework activities will be added to SeeSaw which will include a reading journal each day and may include maths and spelling activities.
+A list of spellings will be also be given out which the children should keep and practise throughout the week in preparation for a test on the following Friday.

 On occasion, children will be given a project to complete for homework as part of their topic work.